hntrssthmpsn/terraform-kind-localdev-pipeline/README.md

 ### Additional recommended tools

 In addition to the basic requirements listed above, it's useful to have certain functionality expected in a remote deployment environment set up locally.
-Additionally, some of the optional components that can be deployed with this module, like sealed-secrets, may have additional requirements.
-Initial setup of optional or component-specific external tools is described in our initial setup document.
+Additionally, some of the optional components that can be deployed with this module, like sealed-secrets, require configuration of a client.
+Initial setup of optional or component-specific external tools is described in the [initial setup document](https://github.com/beautiful-localdev/terraform-kind-localdev-pipeline/blob/main/docs/initial_setup.md).

 ## Usage